flekschas/image-tiles-to-sqlite/README.md

-                        name of the sqlite database to be generated -i INFO, --info INFO  name of the tile set info file -m MAX, --max MAX     maximum number of annotations per tile -v, --verbose         increase output verbosity
+                        name of the sqlite database to be generated -i INFO, --info INFO  name of the tile set info file -m MAX, --max MAX     maximum number of annotations per tile -p, --pre-fetch       preload and store an image pyramind for every annotation
+  --pre-fetch-file PRE_FETCH_FILE
+                        imtiles files to preload the annotations from --pre-fetch-zoom-from PRE_FETCH_ZOOM_FROM
+                        initial zoom of for preloading (farthest zoomed out) --pre-fetch-zoom-to PRE_FETCH_ZOOM_TO
+                        final zoom of for preloading (farthest zoomed in) --pre_fetch_max_size PRE_FETCH_MAX_SIZE
+                        max size (in pixel) for preloading a snapshot --from-x FROM_X       only include tiles which end-x is greater than this value
+  --to-x TO_X           only include tiles which start-x is smaller than this
+                        value
+  --from-y FROM_Y       only include tiles which end-y is greater than this
+                        value
+  --to-y TO_Y           only include tiles which start-y is smaller than this
+                        value
+  --xlim-rel            x limits, defined via `--from-x` etc., are in
+                        percentage relative to the full size --ylim-rel            y limits, defined via `--from-y` etc., are in percentage relative to the full size --limit-excl          if limits are defined via `--from-x` etc. elements have to be fully inside them -w, --overwrite       overwrite output if exist
+  -v, --verbose         increase output verbosity
 ```